 As Facebook is a very visual platform, we’ve found that video ads convert at an amazing rate, while also lowering the cost.

-In addition, you’ll quickly find that the ability to easily create visual content will allow you to test multiple ad sets and see what’s worth your marketing dollars and what’s not.
-With our Promo Editor, you can create all the amazing video ads you need in minutes.
+You’ll quickly that the ability to easily create visual content will allow you to test multiple ad sets and see what’s worth your marketing dollars and what’s not.

 And if you are already running Facebook Ads, we have a brand new Facebook Video Campaign Troubleshooter tool, where you answer just a few simple questions and together, we figure out how to take your Facebook campaign to the next level!